TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 ::::::

-The above procedure shows how in principle an $LU$-decomposition can be computed.
+The above procedure shows how in principle an $LU$ decomposition can be computed.
 However, writing down the explicit elementary like matrices $F_i$, computing their product $F$, and finding the inverse of $F$ is unnecessary.
 Look at the matrix $L = F^{-1}$ we found!
 The entries below the diagonal are exactly the numbers  $2/3$, $1/3$ and $1/2$ we called the *multipliers*.
-The following algorithm describes this 'shortcut' to find an $LU$-decomposition.
+The following algorithm describes this 'shortcut' to find an $LU$ decomposition.

 ::::::{prf:algorithm}
 :label: Alg:LUdecomp:LUalgorithm